Our Curriculum : Music

 This is about opportunities for pupils to sing and play music, outside of lesson time, including choirs, ensembles and bands, and how pupils can make progress in music beyond the core curriculum.

 In addition to the curriculum music teaching, in Key Stage 2, children are offered the opportunity to study a musical instrument with peripatetic teachers from NMPAT.
 We have high participation in this - approximately 25% of children in year 3,4,5 and 6 access extra-curricular musical instrument tuition.
 The instruments currently on offer are: Violin, Woodwind (Recorder, Clarinet, Flute), Guitar and Keyboard.
 Every child is allocated 10 minutes but lessons are often taught in pairs or small groups to maximise teaching time.
 We try to vary the instruments offered in First Access project to encourage take up of particular instruments.
 Parents are charged by NMPAT to take part in these lessons and as a school, we offer subsidised fee’s for children who are in receipt of the pupil premium grant.
 When ready, children are encouraged to take part in graded musical examinations with varying musical boards depending on their instrument (e.g. ABRSM and Trinity College London).
 In most cases instruments are loaned to children via NMPAT except those who play the guitar or recorder.
-We have a popular school choir comprising of children in year 4,5 & 6 (including the SU) who meet weekly and take part in many performances in the community and the wider area.
-This is directed by our music lead and there is no charge or audition required by children to take part.
-During the Summer term 2024 we began to offer a KS1 after school Musicianship club run by one of our specialist music teachers from NMPAT.
-During sessions children continue to develop skills and knowledge relating to the elements of music, including introduction to reading and writing simple musical notation, through singing, movement, and playing sound makers and instruments.
-Puppets and other props add to the fun and games!
-Activities help children to further develop self-confidence and perseverance, whilst making friends and continuing their musical journey.
-This popular club is chargeable to parents for a small termly fee and any profit made goes directly back into music education at EHPS.
-These extra-curricular clubs all take place in our designated music studio space.
-Due to the strong partnership with our local music hub, when requested, we encourage and advertise to children the opportunities available to them with NMPAT outside of school.
-These include: Saturday morning music centres, youth ensembles /choirs and for those within our SU, Y-Not Arts.
-Please refer to our local music hub’s website for more information of what they have to offer our children outside of school. |
+This year we have increased our music tuition offer by partnering with iRock music school who offer band lessons.
+For a monthly fee, parents can fund their child’s tuition of either, guitar, keyboard, drums or vocals.
+They perform to their parents at the end of every term.
+See the iRock website for more details.

 Part C: Musical experiences